 Any Grinnell student may apply for emergency funds.
 Each applicant must meet the following criteria:

-- Experience an emergency, accident, illness, or other unforeseen event among the “covered” examples above
+- experience an emergency, accident, illness, or another unforeseen event among the “covered” examples above

 Applicants must complete all questions in full and submit supporting documentation as the situation allows.

-Students in need of emergency financial assistance are encouraged to meet with a member of the Student Affairs staff, who can assist you in completing the brief application.
-If you don’t already have a relationship with someone in Student Affairs, you can get an appointment with Ben Newhouse, dean of students, at 641-269-3700.
-You can also submit the application on your own.
+Students in need of emergency financial assistance are encouraged to meet with a member of the Student Affairs staff who can assist them in completing the brief application.
+Students who don’t already have a relationship with someone in student affairs can get an appointment with Megan Baldree, dean of students, at 641-269-3702.
+Students can also submit the application on their own.

 Completed applications are reviewed by members of the Emergency Fund Advisory Committee, made up from a cross-departmental membership.
 A member of the committee will respond to emergency application submissions within 24 hours of receipt.